 Your most inexpensive college options depend on your situation, the state you live in, and your eligibility for financial aid.
 With that being said, some options are generally more affordable than others.
 They are listed below, starting with cheaper options and ending with the more expensive ones.

 - Community colleges: The majority of community colleges are public, but there are some private ones sprinkled across the nation as well.
 These schools often charge tuition by the number of credit hours you are taking.
-This means that you can adjust your course load according to your ability to make tuition payments.
-You can also enroll as a part-time student so that you can continue working evenings, if necessary.
-At half the price of a public university, community college is already a bargain.
-Often, community colleges offer two-year programs.
-At the end of the program, you can transfer to a public university to complete your bachelor’s degree.
+This means that you can adjust your course load according to your ability to make tuition payments, for instance, choosing to enroll as a part-time student so that you can work during the evenings, if necessary.
+Community colleges often only offer two-year or shorter programs, which automatically cuts your tuition in half compared to what you’d be paying at a public university.
+At the end of your program, you can transfer to a public university to complete your bachelor’s degree.
 In the meantime, you’ll be knocking out your general education requirements at a price that can’t be beat.

 - Online degree programs*: Online degree programs may be right for you if you have an overwhelming schedule, family commitments, and a job at the same time.
 The University of the People is a tuition-free, nonprofit university that is completely online.
 About a quarter of its students are undocumented.
 The only costs are the $100 fees for each end-of-course exam.
 While it is difficult to find other accredited programs so inexpensive, there are many online universities that accept undocumented students.